beginning of content

 Surgery

-If you or your child gets tonsillitis a lot, surgery may be recommended to remove your tonsils.
+If you or your child gets tonsillitis a lot, your doctor may recommend surgery to remove your tonsils.
 The operation is known as a tonsillectomy.

 People who have a tonsillectomy need a general anaesthetic.
-Some people have the tonsillectomy as day surgery.
-Other people stay in hospital overnight.
+Some people have the tonsillectomy as day surgery, others stay in hospital overnight.

 A tonsillectomy is a very common surgery.
 However, all surgeries have some risks.
 You should discuss these with your doctor.

-Sometimes tonsillitis is caused by a streptococcal bacterial infection.
-If left untreated, this kind of infection can cause complications, like:
+Sometimes tonsillitis is caused by a bacterial infection called Group A streptococcus.
+If left untreated, this kind of infection can cause complications, such as:

 A middle ear infection is a common complication of tonsillitis.